 Entrance fee: IDR 20k, but free if you go early

 JATILUWIH RICE FIELDS, WEST BALI

 Jatiluwih rice terraces are among the largest and most impressive rice terraces in Bali!
-Unlike the Tegalalang rice terraces, Jatiluwih didn’t feel crowded at all.
+Unlike the Tegalalang rice terraces, Jatiluwih didn’t feel crowded at all and is definitely a must on any Bali itinerary!
 Since the path is well-marked, you can hike around the rice paddies on your own or join a cycling tour if you wish.

 Below are the different trekking routes available at Jatiluwih:

 - Short track (red line): 1.5 km; 45 minutes to 1 hour